vedph/mqdq_mqutil/doc/apparatus.md

 - `app/P/note @type=details`: `note` section 3.
 - `app/P/add @type=intertext`: `note` section 4.

-The target of a note is specified by its `target` attribute.
-TODO: notes without target are possible?
+The target of a note is specified by its `target` attribute, always present.

 Here `note` is a unique string where a divider character (can we use `|`??) is used to end each section.
 Thus, `one || two | three` means that section 1 = `one`, section 2 is not present, section 3 = `two`, section 4 = `three`.